On Reeb graphs induced from smooth functions on closed or open manifolds: Proofs of Theorems and .

 FIGURE \ref{fig:3} represents the attachments of $1$-handles and $n$-handles to the disjoint union of the manifolds diffeomorphic to ${\mathbb{R}}^n$ in $F \times \{0\}$ for $a>0$: we attach $a-1$ $1$-handles to connect $a$ copies of ${\mathbb{R}}^n$, an $n$-handle to each copy of ${\mathbb{R}}^n$ in the figure.
 We also need to attach $b$ $1$-handles to connect $b$ copies of $S^n$ and a copy of ${\mathbb{R}}^n$ in $F \times \{0\}$.
 In addition, we also need to attach $c$ $n$-handles to a copy of ${\mathbb{R}}^n$ in $F \times \{0\}$.
 If $a=0$ and $(b,c) \neq (1,1)$, then we attach $b$ $1$-handles to connect $b$ copies of $S^n$ and $c-1$ $n$-handles to a copy of $S^n$ in $F \times \{0\}$.
 If $a=0$ and $(b,c) = (1,1)$, then we attach a $1$-handle and an $n$-handle to the standard $n$-dimensional sphere in $F \times \{0\}$ to obtain a desired ($n+1$)-dimensional manifold.

 Note that the handles are attached simultaneously in these cases.
 This yields STEP 1 of the proof of Theorem \ref{thm:2} in the proof of Theorem \ref{thm:3}.
 We can prove STEP 2 similarly.
-Note that in Case 1, we use a {\it height function} of a unit disc instead: a {\it height function} of a unit disc $D^k$ is a {\rm (}Morse{\rm )} function represented by the form $x \in D^k \mapsto ||x||^2+c$ for a constant $c \in \mathbb{R}$. \end{Rem}
+Here, in Case 1, we use a height function of an $n$-dimensional standard disk instead. \end{Rem}

 We finish this section by presenting the higher dimensional version or Theorem \ref{thm:3}.
 Rigorous proofs are left to readers.